-The OECD Regulatory Policy Review of Slovenia assesses the regulatory management
+The OECD Regulatory Policy Review of Slovenia assesses the regulatory management capacity

 Over the past decade, the National Assembly of Slovenia has made a political commitment to a whole-of-government regulatory policy, which is reflected in a number of policy documents and government resolutions.